-Animal models have misled scientists in the past and this has resulted in human deaths.
+Animal models mislead scientists and this results in real human harm and fatalities

-Animals simply do not react the same as humans in a reliable manner.
+Animals simply do not react the same as humans.
 More examples:

 Cancers in mice have been cured but the cures did not work in humans.
 Humans respond to tobacco and asbestos by suffering from cancer while most animals do not.
 Smoking leads to heart disease in humans not animals.
 High chol leads to heart disease in humans not animals.
 Babies of mothers who took thalidomide in the late 1950s early 1960s suffered severe birth defects but animals for the most part did not.
 Rabbits reacted to the penicillin PCN administered by Fleming in 1929 very differently than humans.
 HRT was administered to women based on animal studies.
 Every drug that kills people tested safe on animals.
 (Melanoma in dogs is malignant in nailbed, eye, and mouth.)